jack-blackson/ioBroker.countdown/README.md

 ## How to delete countdowns
 You  can delete a countdown with the sendto.
 Therefore, send just the name with sendto to the adapter, and the countdown will be deleted automatically.

+## Repeating countdown
+If you want a countdown to repeat in a defined period (e.g. you cant a countdown for your wedding day every year) you can also do this with this adapter.
+Therefore either fill the field "Repeat period" in the settings of the adapter, or add the period after the date when you create a countdown with the type "date".
+A sendTo would look like that for a countdown which should end on the 1st of April 2020 and repeat every year:

+sendTo("countdown.0", "send", {
+   "name": 'Wedding Day',
+   "date": '01.04.2020 00:01+1Y'
+});

+Parameters here are:
+* Y: Years
+* M: Months
+* D: Days
+* H: Hours
+* m: Minutes

 ## Available outputs

 |Data type|Description|